AusClimateService/npcp/reports/phase1/phase1_report.md

 was mostly similar between the two tasks.
 That meant a clear hierarchy between the methods could be identified.

-The best performing bias correction methods were QME and MRNBC.
+The best-performing bias correction methods were QME and MRNBC for univariate and multivariate approaches, respectively.
 Both methods were effective in reducing model bias for most but not quite all of the assessment metrics.
 To understand why bias correction is not equally effective on all metrics, it is useful to consider the climate system as a multivariate distribution having marginal, temporal, spatial, and inter-variable aspects ([Maraun et al 2015](https://doi.org/10.1002/2014EF000259)).
-As a quantile-based univariate method applied to each month separately, the QME method directly modifies the marginal aspects of the distribution (e.g. the univariate mean and variance) and also some temporal aspects
-(e.g. quantiles, amplitude of the seasonal cycle, number of threshold exceedances), but does not modify other temporal aspects (e.g. sequencing, variability) or any spatial or inter-variable aspects.
+As a non-parametric quantile-based univariate method applied to each month separately, the QME method directly modifies the marginal aspects of the distribution (e.g. the univariate mean and variance) and also some temporal aspects (e.g. amplitude of the seasonal cycle, number of threshold exceedances), but does not modify other temporal aspects (e.g. sequencing, variability) or any spatial or inter-variable aspects.
-It was therefore not surprising that the QME method had little impact on model bias for interannual variability and weather sequencing (CSDI and WSDI), which relate to temporal aspects that are not modified by that method.
+It was therefore not surprising that the QME method had little impact on model bias for interannual variability and weather sequencing (CSDI and WSDI), which relate to temporal aspects that are not likely to be modified by that method.

 The MRNBC method is specifically designed to modify temporal variability, so its performance on the interannual variability metric